 Under 8 CFR Section 207.7, a principal refugee admitted to the United States may request following-to-join benefits for his or her spouse and/or unmarried children under the age of 21 who were not previously granted refugee status.
-Once in the United States, and within two years of admission, the refugee may file a Form I-730 Refugee/Asylee Relative Petition5 with DHS/USCIS for each eligible family member.
-If the Form I-730 petition for a beneficiary residing abroad is approved or transferred by DHS/USCIS' Service Center Operations Directorate, preliminarily or finally, (signifying adequate proof of eligibility based on a file review), the State Department's National Visa Center forwards the petition to the USCIS office,6 embassy, or consulate nearest to the location of the beneficiary for adjudication or travel eligibility determination.
+Once in the United States, and within two years of admission, the refugee may file a Form I-730 Refugee/Asylee Relative Petition with DHS/USCIS for each eligible family member.
+If the Form I-730 petition is approved by DHS/USCIS' Service Center Operations Directorate, preliminarily or finally, (signifying adequate proof of eligibility based on a file review), the State

-5 This petition is used to file for the relatives of both refugees and asylees, also known as Visa 93 and Visa 92 cases respectively.
-The USRAP handles only Visa 93 cases, which are counted within the annual refugee admissions ceiling.
+&lt;sup>4 This petition is used to file for the relatives of both refugees and asylees, also known as Visa 93 and Visa 92 cases respectively.
+The U.S. Refugee Admissions Program handles only Visa 93 cases, which are counted within the annual refugee admissions ceiling.
 Visa 92 cases are not considered to be refugee admissions cases and are not counted in the number of refugees admitted annually.